 There are four major types of life insurance policies.
-These types are Whole Life Insurance, Term Life Insurance, Universal Life Insurance, and Variable Universal Life Insurance.
-Within each of these classes of policy types, there are even further variations that exist, but the vast majority of all policies are one of these four.
+These life insurance types are Whole Life Insurance, Term Life Insurance, Universal Life Insurance, and Variable Universal Life Insurance.
+Within each of these classes of life insurance policy types, there are even further variations that exist, but the vast majority of all policies are one of these four.

 For an in-depth discussion regarding the pros and cons of “purchasing term life insurance and investing the difference”, see our article on the subject here.

 Here is a description of each type of life insurance policy, along with some benefits and drawbacks of each kind.

 Term life insurance is by far the least expensive type of life insurance policy to pay on a yearly basis.
 This makes it very attractive to people, but if you outlive the length of the term policy you do not receive any death benefit.
 If the insured person dies will the coverage is “in force”, which is during the covered length of the term, the beneficiaries will receive a full death benefit.

 Term life insurance has no cash value and is of little use to anyone as an investment.
 A life insurance company statistically expects it’s policy owners to outlive any term coverage.